đź“°

 Reading confidence matters more than reading ability.

 They wanted better typography.
 We discovered the real problem: Fear.
 Fear of mistakes.
 Self-doubt.
 Small text.
 Poor contrast.
 Unclear hierarchy.
 These aren't design flaws – they're barriers to confidence.
 We didn't just increase font sizes.
 We rebuilt the reading flow.
 Optimized line length.
 Added whitespace.
 Used subtitles for orientation.
+Reduce the Crome.

 Result: readers stay engaged, not overwhelmed.
 Confidence beats capability.
 Every time.